cjgimena/UCLA-Tennis-Consulting/README.md

 Bruins Sports Analytics - Tennis Consulting

 # Usage
-Contains folders with all outstanding projects.
+Contains folders with all outstanding projects for Summer 2024

 ## Rally
 * Creating a schematic illustrating where points landed during a rally.